 The China Story Journal provides informed critical commentary on China today.
 It is not an ‘academic journal’, but rather a ‘quotidian account’ of events, ideas and people of interest written by diverse authors.

-The China Story Journal provides informed critical commentary on China today.
+The China Story provides informed critical commentary on China today, initiated by the Australian Centre on the World (CIW).
 It is not an ‘academic journal’, but rather a ‘quotidian account’ of events, ideas and people of interest written by diverse authors.
-ANU does produce an acclaimed, peer-reviewed Chinese Studies journal twice a year under the title The China Journal, which is published by Chicago University Press.
+The Australian National University does produce an acclaimed, peer-reviewed Chinese Studies journal twice a year under the title The China Journal, which is published by Chicago University Press.

-As part of The China Story Project initiated by the Australian Centre on the World (CIW), the Journal engages with the shifting narratives and realities of contemporary China, offering a range of views on different aspects of the People’s Republic, Hong Kong, Macau and Taiwan and the Chinese-speaking world essayed by scholars, writers, journalists and commentators.
+The China Story engages with the shifting narratives and realities of contemporary China, offering a range of views on different aspects of the People’s Republic, Hong Kong, Macau and Taiwan and the Chinese-speaking world essayed by scholars, writers, journalists and commentators.
 Through short posts, interviews, translations and miscellanea the Journal reflects our evolving understanding of The China Story and its numerous facets.

 The China Story Journal is edited by graduate scholars and post-doctoral fellows affiliated with the Australian Centre on China in the World in collaboration with Gloria Davies, an Adjunct Director of the Centre.